vmalabanan/Calibans-Island-Tours/README.md

 # Calibans-Island-Tours
-A website for the fictitious "Caliban's Island Tours" run by the character from Shakespeare's _The Tempest_
+Part of my websites for fictional characters series.
+This is a website for "Caliban's Island Tours," a business run by the character from Shakespeare's _The Tempest_

 https://caliban.netlify.app/